 Although the media might portray cats as being independent and aloof, the truth is that your feline friend relies on you for their quality of life.
 Making sure they receive all of their initial vaccinations and any booster shots they might need as they get older will save you the heartbreak of watching your pet suffer or even losing them to a preventable disease.

 - All cats need to receive their rabies, FVRCP, and FHV-1 shots

 - If your cat is going to be in close contact with other cats at a grooming or boarding facility, also consider the Bordetella vaccination

 - Your cat will need to receive booster shots every 1-3 years, so they remain fully protected -If you notice any side effects after your cat receives their shots, contact your vet for guidance

 Give Your Cat a Shot…

 It’s always important to consult your vet before taking action, but taking action is exactly what needs to happen.
-Regardless of age, type, or it being an indoor vs outdoor cat, our feline friends need to be vaccinated.
+Regardless of age, type, or whether it is an indoor or an outdoor cat, our feline friends need to be vaccinated.

-If you’re a cat lover like us, be sure to read some of our other articles such as why is my cat panting to learn more about our furball friends.
+If you’re a cat lover like us, read some of our other articles such as why is my cat panting to learn more about our furball friends.

 Before using any products recommended on our site, we strongly advise consulting with your veterinarian.
 Always read and follow the manufacturer’s instructions carefully.
 Our information is for reference purposes and should not replace advice from a healthcare professional.
 The products mentioned have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease or health condition.
 We do not assume liability for inaccuracies in product information or instructional use.